CALL US TO BOOK YOUR APPOINTMENT NOW!

 Porcelain crowns: these crowns are made entirely out of porcelain and are not as strong as bonded crowns, but they can look very natural and are most often used for front teeth.

 All-ceramic crowns: this modern technique offers a metal-free alternative, which can give the strength of a bonded crown and the appearance of a porcelain crown.
 Therefore it is suitable for use in all areas of the mouth.

 Porcelain and composite: porcelain and composite resin materials can sometimes look the most natural.
 However, these crowns are not as strong as bonded metal crowns.

 Glass: these crowns look very natural and are used on both front and back teeth.

 Gold alloy crowns: gold is one of the oldest filling materials.
-Today it is used with other metal alloys to increase its strength, which makes it a very hardwearing restoration.
+Today it is used with other metal alloys to increase its strength, which makes it a very hard wearing restoration.
 These crowns are white or gold in colour.

-Q. What is the procedure?
+Q. What does the procedure involve?

 The dentist will prepare the tooth to the ideal shape for the crown.
 This will involve removing most of the outer surface, and leaving a strong inner core.
 The amount of the tooth removed will be the same as the thickness of the crown.
-Once the tooth is shaped, the dentist will take an impression (mould) of the prepared tooth, one of the opposite jaw and possibly another to mark the way you bite together.
+Once the tooth is shaped, the dentist will take an impression (mold) of the prepared tooth, one of the opposite jaw and possibly another to mark the way you bite together.

 The impressions will then be given to the dental technician, along with an appropriate shade and other information needed for the crown to be made.